 - 1. Pay all outstanding tuition, fees, and overtime expenses or make satisfactory payment arrangements with the Financial Services Advisor.
 Please note, overtime expenses cannot be paid with federal financial aid. - 2.
-If a re-entering student has previously used all their excused absences provided under their original enrollment agreement, the student will not receive any additional time for excused absences under the new re-enrollment agreement. - 3.
-Previous tuition payments will be credited to the student's balance based upon the original contracted cost for the course. - 4.
+Previous tuition payments will be credited to the student's balance based upon the original contracted cost for the course. - 3.
+Pay the \$100.00 re-entry fee (unless a re-enrollment agreement was signed prior to withdrawing). - 4.
 Re-entry students with less than 100% attendance at the time they withdrew will have 60 calendar days to raise their attendance to meet institutional attendance requirements.